PeterBid/Esperanto/README.md

 This was my first time working with Git as a member of a team so it took some time getting used to checking out and merging feature branches, with four of us working on different parts of the frontend.
 Good communication and planning was key to avoid major merge conflicts and from around halfway through the project we were merging with little to no issues at all.

-As this was our first time builiding a back end database, there was a learning curve for us to get all the aspects of each model, route and controller working effectively.
-However doing this together as a team not only helped us solve and problems we encountered quickly but also really helped us to cement the fundamentals and also understand how express and MogoDB works.
+As this was our first time building a back end database, there was a learning curve for us to get all the aspects of each model, route and controller working effectively.
+However, doing this together as a team not only helped us solve problems we encountered quickly but also really helped us to cement the fundamentals and also understand how express and MongoDB works.

 #### Wins

 Fool proof planning as part of a team.
-We did a great job at planning out the project and spending a significant amount of time in wireframimg as well planning what models we would use and where.
-Working as part of a four people team could have been more challenging, but we were well organised with daily standups in which we would discuss what features we are building on the day and how we will be working during the day.
+We did a great job at planning out the project and spending a significant amount of time in wireframing as well planning what models we would use and where.
+Working as part of a four person team could have been more challenging, but we were well organised with daily standups in which we would discuss what features we are building on the day and how we will be working during the day.

 Going further with React and building more complex components.
-The scope of this project was much larger than anything we encoutered before, such as having multiple filters and requests in a single component, or a triple import of components to get the cloudinary images to work smoothly.
+The scope of this project was much larger than anything we encountered before, such as having multiple filters and requests in a single component, or a triple import of components to get the cloudinary images to work smoothly.
 This was our first Full Stack project and I feel like we all really rose to the occasion.

-Sylting an app that was fully responsive to different screen sizes and mobiles.
-Learning how to use Bootstrap helped with this considerable but we all put alot of thought and effort into the UX and learning how to use media queries to make everything responsive.
-Being able to use a Full Stack Application we've built on a mobiles is very statisfying.
+Styling an app that was fully responsive to different screen sizes and mobiles.
+Learning how to use Bootstrap helped with this considerably but we all put a lot of thought and effort into the UX and learning how to use media queries to make everything responsive.
+Being able to use a Full Stack Application we've built on a mobile is very satisfying.

 ## Future Improvements